Objective comparison of methods to decode anomalous diffusion: Methods

 where $\mbox{TA-MSD}(\Delta)_i$ is the TA-MSD for the $i$-th trajectory.
 The so-called ergodicity breaking parameter (EB) \cite{he2008random} can be calculated as

 where $\zeta=\mbox{TA-MSD}(\Delta)/ \mbox{TEA-MSD}(\Delta)$.
 The EB parameter, in the limit $\Delta/T\to 0$, is a widely used tool to quantify ergodicity breaking (here $T=L \Delta t$ represents the trajectory length).
 For ergodic diffusion, then $\mbox{EB}\rightarrow 0$, while any other value showcases a non-ergodic behavior.
 Processes like CTRW, ATTM and SBM show weak ergodicity breaking \cite{2005Bel,2007Rebenshtok,massignan2014nonergodic}, whereas Brownian motion and FBM are ergodic, though convergence of the EA-MSD to the TA-MSD may be slow for certain values of the anomalous exponent $\alpha$ \cite{2009DengErgodic}.
 Indeed, as discussed in \cite{schwarzl2017quantifying}, the ergodicity of FBM requires a careful analysis as a function of $\alpha$, and often other statistical measures are necessary to study ergodicity breaking.
 To find a technique to study short trajectories, it is important to note that, for CTRW and ATTM, the TA-MSD shows a short-time linear behavior TA-MSD$\propto\Delta$ even for anomalous trajectories.
 This showcases one of the limitations of the fitting of the TA-MSD to determine the anomalous diffusion exponent.
-A mention apart requires the concept of ultraweak ergodicity breaking, which has been identified for LW, where time and ensemble averages only differ by a constant factor~\cite{2013Godec,2013Godecb}.
+For the case of LW, a different kind of ergodicity breaking named ultraweak can been identified, where time and ensemble averages only differ by a constant factor~\cite{2013Godec,2013Godecb}.